tshauck/blog.trenthauck.com/content/posts/testing-static-sites-and-other-cool-shit.md

 ```

 PlanOut seems to be a great tool.
 It was designed by the top notch Engineers
-and Data Scientists specifically for this kind of work, so a lot of the tedious,
+and Data Scientists at Facebook specifically for this kind of work, so a lot of the tedious,
-but important aspects of online testing are handle by it.
+but important aspects of online testing are handle.
 Testing is really
 easy to mess up, so having a repeatable system is important.

 # The Glue (The API)